 How much does it cost?

-Immanuel Christian Schools is operated by the Society for Christian Education in Southern Alberta.
+Immanuel Christian Schools is a part of the Lethbridge School Division, but is operated by the Society for Christian Education in Southern Alberta.
 SCESA is responsible for the buildings, buses and Bible programming; hence, there are school fees associated with attending Immanuel Christian Schools.

 Fee Schedule 2019-2020

 Early Education Program (EEP)

 School Fees, Busing and other Fees are set annually and subject to change.

 Why does the school charge a fee?